Pompeo sees more North Korea talks, Seoul faces limits in mediator role

 Trump said on Thursday that North Korea wanted the sanctions lifted in their entirety, while North Korean foreign minister Ri Yong Ho said they had only demanded a partial easing in exchange for dismantling its main nuclear site at Yongbyon.

-However, the two sides left room for further discussions, with Trump highlighting the economic benefits for Pyongyang if it gave up its nuclear weapons.
+However, the two sides left room for further discussions, with Trump highlighting the economic benefits for North Korea if it gave up its nuclear weapons.

-North Korean state media, which in the past has used fiery rhetoric against Trump and blamed Washington for previous failed negotiations, reported on Tuesday that Kim returned home after a “successful” trip to Vietnam.
+North Korean state media, which in the past has used fiery rhetoric against Trump and blamed the United States for previous failed negotiations, reported on Tuesday that Kim returned home after a “successful” trip to Vietnam.

-It made no mention of the summit breakdown or any disagreement between the two leaders, in line with its restrained coverage last week.
+It made no mention of the summit breakdown or any disagreement between the two leaders, in line with its positive coverage last week.

 Pompeo said during the Iowa visit that his team has been trying to convince Kim that the security of his country and government would not be compromised if it abandoned its nuclear weapons program.

-The United States and South Korea announced on Saturday an end to large-scale joint military drills held every spring.
+The United States and South Korea announced on Saturday an end to large-scale joint military exercises held every spring.

 North Korea has long derided the combined exercises, which often involve U.S. nuclear bombers, stealth jets and naval ships in what Pyongyang has called a “rehearsal for war.”